 Appointments will ordinarily be 55 minutes in duration, once per week at a time we agree on, although some sessions may be more or less frequent as needed.
 The time scheduled for your appointment is assigned to you and you alone.
 If you need to cancel or reschedule a session, I ask that you provide me with 24 hours notice.
-If you miss a session without canceling, or cancel with less than 24 hour notice, my policy is to collect the amount of your co-payment [unless we both agree that you were unable to attend due to circumstances beyond your control].
-It is important to note that insurance companies do not provide reimbursement for cancelled sessions; thus, you will be responsible for the portion of the fee as described above.
+If you miss a session without canceling, or cancel with less than 24 hour notice, my policy is to collect the full amount of your session [unless we both agree that you were unable to attend due to circumstances beyond your control].
+It is important to note that insurance companies do not provide reimbursement for canceled sessions; thus, you will be responsible for the full fee.
 If it is possible, I will try to find another time to reschedule the appointment.
 In addition, you are responsible for coming to your session on time; if you are late, your appointment will still need to end on time.